CederGroupHub/text-mined-synthesis_public/MaterialParser/README.md

-# Material Parser and Reactions Extractor
+# Material Parser

-The package consists of two modules:

- * Material Parser: class to extract composition of a given material
+class to extract composition of a given material
- * Recipe Extractor: wrapping class on Material Parser

 **Material Parser** processes one material entity per run, and allows for: